Buy-Many Mechanisms for Many Unit-Demand Buyers: Relating the Ex-Ante Relaxations

-\section{Relating the Ex-ante Relaxations}
+\section{Relating the Ex-Ante Relaxations}

-In this section we bound the gap between the ex-ante optimal buy many revenue and the ex-ante optimal item pricing revenue when the seller faces many unit-demand buyers.
-We prove the following theorem.
+In this section we bound the gap between the ex-ante optimal buy many revenue and the ex-ante optimal item pricing revenue when the seller faces many buyers.
+This is a generalization of single-buyer buy-many revenue approximations to supply constrained settings.
+We emphasize that for the results in this section we {\em do not} require any assumptions on the buyer's valuation function, such as that it is unit-demand or additive.

+A note on notation: since we consider a single-buyer problem in this section, we drop the subscript $i$ from most notation and simply denote buyer $i$'s valuation function as $v$; her allocation vector as $x$; the probability that item $j$ is allocated to the buyer as $x_j$; etc. We will write the ex-ante buy many and item pricing revenues of this buyer simply as $\buymanyrev(\dist, x)$ and $\srev(\dist, x)$ respectively.